VonHeikemen/devlog/content/tools/simple-neovim-config.md

 * `<Ctrl-e>`: Cancel the completion.

 * `<Enter>`: If item was selected using `<Up>` or `<Down>` it confirms selection.
 If no item is selected, hides completion menu.
 Else, inserts a newline character.

+Unfortunately, Neovim's builtin completion mechanism does not offer any support for snippets by default.
+That's why we have `mini.snippets`.
+But to be fair, newer versions of Neovim do have some support for snippets... but even with that, it still doesn't offer as many features as `mini.snippets`.

 ## The LSP client